deeplearning4j/deeplearning4j/quickstart.md

   * [DL4J Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) is the main channel for all things DL4J.
 Most people hang out here.
   * [Tunning Help](https://gitter.im/deeplearning4j/deeplearning4j/tuninghelp) is for people just getting started with neural networks.
 Beginners please visit us here!
   * [Early Adopters](https://gitter.im/deeplearning4j/deeplearning4j/earlyadopters) is for those who are helping us vet and improve the next release.
 WARNING: This is for more experienced folks.
-2. Read one of our detailed tutorials.
+2. Read the [introduction to deep neural networks](http://deeplearning4j.org/#tutorials) or one of our detailed tutorials.
 3. Check out the more detailed [Comprehensive Setup Guide](http://deeplearning4j.org/gettingstarted).
 4. Browse all [DL4J documentation](http://deeplearning4j.org/documentation).